“The difference between the almost right word and the right word is … the difference between the lightning bug and the lightning.”10.27.13

 His wide open pockets had been picked with ease,

-But would he be the one to proclaim his follies?
+the one to proclaim his follies?

 ‘Round and round, he watched her go on-